 Set Goals when you Teach Reading to Adults

-While you teach reading to adults, set reachable goals.
+Set reachable goals for your student.
 Maybe they want to be able to write a letter to a friend or a letter of complaint.
 It could be that the adult literacy learner would like to be able to fill in forms without fear.
 By setting goals when you teach reading to adults and helping them to reach those goals one at a time, you will be giving them the ability to manage reading and basic English in everyday life.
 As you teach reading to an adult the student will likely begin to set their own targets.
 If they have a hobby, they may have reading material that they need help with.
 Half the battle is won if the student wants to read a text.
+Students should be aware that learning to read may improve brain health.

 Motivate Adult Learners